Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 <img src="https://raw.githubusercontent.com/Kevin-Jay-Roberts21/learnpiv_documentation/main/pivdoc_images/heroku3.png" height="500"/>

-Logging in to heorku may be required if not done so already to access the database information.
+Logging in to Heroku may be required if not done so already to access the database information.
 From here, type the command ``\dt``.
 This command will show you all the tables.
 Many of these tables are not manually created, some are taken from the django documentation.
 The only tables that we've created from scratch for the website are ``main_experimentdata``, ``main_experimentnonuserdata``, ``main_experimentsingledata``, and ``main_writenewcode``.
 The purposes of these tables will